I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 If a claimant is represented in the subsequent application, SSA must document the representation.

-If the claimant appoints a different representative or a representative for the first time, SSA will document the file with a new appointment of representative.
-In addition, SSA will inquire about any prior representation and document the subsequent application file accordingly.
+If the claimant appoints a different representative or an additional representative, SSA will document the claim(s) file with a new Form SSA-1696 for each appointment.
+In addition, SSA may inquire about any prior representation and document the subsequent application file accordingly.

 SSA will accept the fee agreement filed with the subsequent application.
-SSA will include a photocopy of a fee agreement filed in the prior application along with the new fee agreement in both folders (refer to HALLEX I-1-2-12 A.2.).
+SSA will include a copy of a fee agreement filed in the prior application along with the new fee agreement in both claim(s) files (refer to HALLEX I-1-2-12 A.2.).

 b.
 Claimant Not Represented

-If SSA does not receive an annotated copy of a previous appointment or a new appointment, SSA will presume that the claimant is not represented in the subsequent application.
+If SSA does not receive a new appointment, SSA will presume that the claimant is not represented in the subsequent application.

 Therefore, SSA will NOT:

-withhold any past-due benefits based on the subsequent application; or
+Withhold any past-due benefits based on the subsequent application unless there is Federal court involvement; or

-is or is not excepted from the fee agreement process (refer to HALLEX I-1-2-12 B).
+Is excepted from the fee agreement process for one of the reasons described in HALLEX I-1-2-12 B (refer also to POMS GN 03940.003D).
 When deciding whether any exceptions to the fee agreement process apply, SSA will consider any representative appointed in the prior or the subsequent application to be an appointed representative in the claim.

 The FO or PC decision maker will take no action on a fee agreement filed only in connection with the prior application.
-For more information, see Program Operations Manual System (POMS) GN 03940.038C.4.
+For more information, see POMS GN 03940.038C.4.

 a.
-Decision Maker Issues Favorable Decision in Prior Application
+OHO or OAO Decision Maker Issues Favorable Decision in Prior Application

-If an Office of Hearings Operations (OHO) or AC decision maker issues a favorable decision in a prior application after SSA has issued a favorable determination in a subsequent application, the decision maker who issues the decision in the prior application is responsible for ensuring that the correct action is taken on the fee agreement(s) in the claim (i.e., both the prior and subsequent applications).
+If an OHO or OAO decision maker issues a favorable decision in a prior application after SSA has issued a favorable determination in a subsequent application, the decision maker who issues the decision in the prior application is responsible for ensuring that the correct action is taken on the fee agreement(s) in the claim (i.e., both the prior and subsequent applications).
 See HALLEX I-1-2-6 B.1. and C.1.

-In these situations, the OHO or AC decision maker will:
+In these situations, the OHO or OAO decision maker will:

 Consolidate information about representation and any fee agreement(s) the parties filed in the prior and subsequent applications.